dsbutler101/grit/examples/docker-autoscaler-ec2-deployed-with-gitlab-ci/index.md

 1. Add `main.tf` file
 1. Copy content from `./main.tf`
 1. Change the `gitlab_project_id` to your project
+1. Uncomment the terraform backend, if you want to use the GitLab-managed state file, and avoid conflicts

 ### Add `.gitlab-ci.yml` file